awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

 1. Under **Option settings**, do the following:

    1. Enter the port for the SSRS service to listen on\.
 The default is 8443\.
-For a list of allowed values, see [Limitations and Recommendations](#SSRS.Limitations)\.
+For a list of allowed values, see [Limitations and recommendations](#SSRS.Limitations)\.

    1. Enter a value for **Max memory**\.